 The idea is that, if the package has any problems, it would be discovered by people using unstable and will be fixed before it enters testing.
-This keeps the testing in an usable state for most period of the time.
+This keeps testing in a usable state for most of the time.
 Overall a brilliant concept, if you ask me.
-But things are alwasy not so simple.
+But things aren't always that simple.
 Consider the following situation:

 Imagine you are interested in package XYZ.

 Let's assume that on June 10, the version in testing is XYZ-3.6 and in unstable it is XYZ-3.7.